 Bozeman is a city of 50,000 people.
 Even with the size of the city there was a definite small town feel to it.
 There are a number of mountain ranges that can be seen from the city making for some great scenery.

 If you are a fan of the show Yellowstone, then you know a little about Bozeman since they film in the downtown area.
-A great place to grab some breakfast is Main Street Overeasy.
-They had great service and the french toast and ham were great.

 The Gibson Guitar Company is based out of Bozeman.
 A great place to check out guitars if you are into them is the Music Villa.
 They will even ship your guitar to you for free.
 Bob took advantage of that service.